Quickback Docs

 Download Flow

-Files are served through your Worker with security checks applied:
+In managed mode, files are also served through the worker with security checks applied:

 # Download a file (auth + firewall enforced)